back

 Instructions

-• 1Remove and discard the giblets and neck from the turkey.
+• 1Remove and discard the giblets and neck.
 Rinse under cold water and pat dry with paper towels, inside and out.

-• 2Make the brine, in a medium saucepan, scald 1 cup of the milk.
+• 2In a medium saucepan, scald 1 cup of the milk.
 Add the salt and stir to dissolve.

 • 3Place the remaining milk, yogurt, herbes de Provence and juniper berries in a large bowl.
 Add the hot milk mixture and whisk to combine.